NicRalph213/Orekit_OrbitalMechanics_ipynb/README.md

 *The MARCS Institute for Brain, Behaviour and Development, Biomedical Engineering and Neuromorphic Systems (BENS)*

-Orbital Mechanics Example and Fundamentals using the Orekit Python Wrapper
+Orbital Mechanics Fundamentals and Example Implementation using the Orekit Python Wrapper

 Orekit python can be installed using: